Your baby’s first hours

 The first hours of snuggling skin-to-skin will help you and your baby bond and get to know each other.
 Your baby will go through nine distinct phases.
 When you hold your baby skin-to-skin immediately after birth, you can watch your baby go through each phase.
 Hold your baby belly-down on your chest or tummy immediately after birth until after the first feeding (approximately 2 hours later).

-Be sure to let your healthcare provider know, before you go into labour, that you would like to hold your baby skin-to-skin right after birth until you are done the first feeding.
+Be sure to let your healthcare provider know, before you go into labour, that you would like to hold your baby skin-to-skin right after birth until you are done with the first feeding.
 If you are giving birth in the hospital, it is important to let the nurses and other care providers know your wishes about skin-to-skin, as well.

 Keep cuddling skin-to-skin as often as possible in the months after birth.
 The benefits of skin-to-skin for bonding and breastfeeding continue long after the first weeks.
 Skin-to-skin is also better for babies born prematurely or by Caesarean birth.
 If you haven’t held your baby skin-to-skin yet, start now!
 It’s not too late.